jhbrito/SatForest/README.md

 # SatForest

-A prototype application for Land Use/Land Cover classification from stallite images </u>
+A prototype application for Land Use/Land Cover classification from satellite images

 Diogo Nunes 13679